Convexity in ordered matroids and the generalized external order: Background

-We denote the sets of externally active and externally passive elements with respect to a basis $B$ by $\EA_M(B)$ and $\EP_M(B)$, and the sets of internally active and internally passive elements by $\IA_M(B)$ and $\IP_M(B)$. \end{definition}
+An element in $E(M) \setminus A$ which is $M$-active with respect to $A$ is called \defn{externally active}, and otherwise is called \defn{externally passive}.
+We denote the collections of externally active and externally passive elements by $\EA_M(A)$ and $\EP_M(A)$. \end{definition}

-Note in particular that the internal and external activities are dual notions.
-If $M^*$ is the dual matroid of $M$, then $\EA_M(B) = \IA_{M^*}(E \setminus B)$, and similarly for the other sets.

-Historically, the most important property of the notions of matroid activity is that they generate an important algebraic invariant of matroids called the Tutte polynomial.